It’s time to stop spending billions on cheap conference swag

 But I’m also drowning in dozens of other totes that brands fling at me at conferences, product launches, and events.
 Most of them aren’t particularly sturdy or well designed, so they’re not that useful for bringing to the grocery store.
 And Goodwill doesn’t typically take random, flimsy tote bags.
 So every few months, I gather them and throw them out.

 It’s painful.
 As you may have heard, the planet is hurtling toward a full-on environmental crisis.
-A month ago, the United Nations released a report written by 91 scientists in 40 countries saying that there is a strong risk that we will begin experiencing terrible consequences from climate change–think: Food shortages, wildfires, the end of coral reef–by as early as 2040.
+A month ago, the United Nations released a report written by 91 scientists in 40 countries saying that there is a strong risk that we will begin experiencing terrible consequences from climate change as soon as 2040.
+(Think: Food shortages, wildfires, the end of coral reefs.)

 When you think about all of the energy and resources that go into making just one of the tote bags that I have just thrown into the trash–only to end up in a landfill–the impact in staggering.
 Such bags are often made out of cotton with its own environmental footprint, or plastic made from oil.
 In most cases, they are sewn together in low-wage factories in China, then shipped around the world.
 And for what purpose?
-So that a company could marginally improve its brand recognition by stuffing them with pamphlets and handing them out at an event.
+So that a company can marginally improve its brand recognition by stuffing them with pamphlets and handing them out at an event.

 It’s not just tote bags, which only make up 8.4% of total promotional product sales.
 It’s also T-shirts, which represent more than a quarter of sales; writing instruments, which make up 6.1%; and various tech accessories, like USB drives, which make up 7.5%.

 The promotional products industry in the United States is worth $24 billion and has grown by 2.5% over the last five years.
 There are 26,413 businesses in the space, which employs 392,820 people, according to the most recent figures.
-While cheap swag is popular across industries, education, healthcare, insurance, nonprofits, marketing companies, and technology are the biggest consumers of conference swag.
+While cheap swag is popular across industries, education, healthcare, insurance, nonprofits, marketing companies, and technology are the biggest consumers of these items.

 There are large companies in this space, including 4imprint, which made $608 million in 2017, Staples Promotional Products, which made $592.9 million, and HALO Branded Solutions, which made $416.4 million.
 If you’re browsing the internet, you may have stumbled on online distributors like Marco Promos, AnyPromo.com, DiscountMugs, and VistaPrint.
 All of these companies specialize in creating mugs, magnets, calendars, and T-shirts customized with a client’s logo or advertising message.
 There are blogs, podcasts, and annual reports devoted to the promotional products industry, and websites that help distributors grow their businesses, encouraging them to sell their products online and ship as quickly as possible.